hellowac/celery-zh-cn/cn_docs/getting-started/first-steps-with-celery.rst

 Result backend doesn't work or tasks are always in ``PENDING`` state
 --------------------------------------------------------------------

+Result backend doesn't work or tasks are always in ``PENDING`` state

+.. tab:: 中文

+.. tab:: 英文

 All tasks are :state:`PENDING` by default, so the state would've been better named "unknown".
 Celery doesn't update the state when a task